NeoGeographyToolkit/StereoPipeline/docs/examples/csm.rst

 which, for simplicity, we will rename to ``left.cub`` and ``right.cub`` and the same for the associated camera files.

+See :numref:`kaguya_tc` for another linescan example for the Kaguya linescan sensor for the Moon.

 .. _create_csm_linescan: